GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 zone countries through upcoming bond purchases, though the move

-The central bank, which said it would wait to see if the
+The central bank, which also said it would wait to see if

-pledged last week it would do what it takes to support the euro.
+rates, said last week it would do whatever it takes to support

 The U.S. Federal Reserve took a similar wait-and-see